peteroupc/html3dutil/doc/tutorial-glmath.md

 #### Rotation angles (such as used in `mat4rotate` and `quatRotate`) <a id=Rotation_angles_such_as_used_in_mat4rotate_and_quatRotate></a>

-Whenever the axis of rotation points toward the viewer, if the coordinate system is...
+While the [axis of rotation](#Axis_of_Rotation) points toward the viewer, if the angle's value is positive (resp. negative) and the coordinate system is...

-* ...right handed, and the angle's value is positive (resp. negative), then the angle runs counterclockwise (resp. clockwise).
+* ...right handed, then the angle runs counterclockwise (resp. clockwise).
-* ...left handed, and the angle's value is positive (resp. negative), then the angle runs clockwise (resp. counterclockwise).
+* ...left handed, then the angle runs clockwise (resp. counterclockwise).

 #### Cross product (`vec3cross(A, B)`) and normals <a id=Cross_product_vec3cross_A_B_and_normals></a>